Dementia Care in Windsor, Maidenhead and Ascot

 Specialised Products

-How we can help - caring for some-one with living dementia
+How we can support some-one with living dementia

 Provide mind-stimulating activities (CST)